Chambers, Noll, Gravely “kids” meet in TX.

 Just hours before Bob and Diana picked me at the RV park to go to dinner, Mother Nature swept through the area, dumped tankers of rain, tore out trees and knocked out a huge swath of electricity.
 There would be no pizza ovens baking in the Noll-Wimmer house that night!

 No electricity?
 No problem!
-Resourceful as our Dads before us, we merely & unanimously dispatched Jack to the local pizzeria! 🙂 (Thanks, Jack!)
+Resourceful as our Dads before us, we merely and unanimously dispatched Jack to the local pizzeria! 🙂 (Thanks, Jack!)

 We told our Dads’ stories…and our own.

 Commercially made pizza?
 Really?
 Well, we missed out (this time) on Buffy and Jack’s legendary pizza, but we got the best of what we came for — camaraderie and laughter aplenty.
 We swapped our Dads’ stories.
 We got acquainted.
 (Plus…the pizza was A.O.K!)
 What fun!